-Section 162(m) of the Code generally limits to \$1 million per year the amount a publicly held corporation may deduct as a business expense in respect of compensation paid to a company's chief executive officer and the three other most highly compensated executive officers, other than the chief financial officer.
-The limit is subject to certain exceptions, including an exclusion of qualified performance-based compensation.
-Compensation paid or received under our incentive plans (other than solely time-based restricted stock and restricted stock units) is generally intended to satisfy the requirements for deductibility.
-Nonetheless, our philosophy and decisions are driven by factors not limited to deductibility and there have been (and there may be future) instances where we determine that it is in our best interest to provide compensation that is not fully deductible.
+Section 162(m) of the Code generally limited to \$1 million per year the amount a publicly held corporation could deduct as a business expense in respect of compensation paid to a company's chief executive officer and the three other most highly compensated executive officers, other than the chief financial officer.
+The limit was subject to certain exceptions, including an exclusion of qualified performance-based compensation.
+Compensation paid or received under our incentive plans (other than solely time-based restricted stock and restricted stock units) has been generally intended to satisfy the requirements for deductibility.
+Nonetheless, our philosophy and decisions were driven by factors not limited to deductibility and there were instances where we determined that it was in our best interest to provide compensation that was not fully deductible.
 This was the case, for example, when Mr. Chirico's and Mr. Duane's base salaries were set.